Tara, Chertsey: Description

-The house was a one-story four-bedroom bungalow which enclosed approximately 100 m2.
+The house was a one-storey four-bedroom bungalow which enclosed approximately 100 m2.
 The roof peaked in five pyramids, one on each corner of the house and one in the centre over a large sunken lounge.
 It featured French windows, a master ensuite, a study and the lounge.
 The house was semi-transparent, minimalist modern style pioneered by public galleries and recording studios (such as Tittenhurst Park), and included futuristic appliances and labour-saving devices.
 The unusual roof emphasised post-war abstractism as opposed to art deco simplicity.
 The grounds included an extensive lawn, wooded areas and a large pond.
 The town centre was about 1 mi away, beyond the foot of the knoll, stretching down as far as the Thames, along which some members of The Who had homes and mainly in their in early years performed, particularly at the hotel/dance venue, The Eel Pie at Eel Pie Island, Twickenham, London.